-This article was last updated Feb 06, 2018, but some terms and conditions may have changed or are no longer available.
-For the most accurate and up to date information please consult the terms and conditions found on the issuer website.
+This article was last updated Feb 06, 2018.
+Terms and conditions may have changed.
+For the most accurate information, please consult the issuer website.

 Sometimes opposites attract, but when it comes to money and relationships, that can create tension and arguments.
 The good news is that conflict decreases as we age, according to a survey by CompareCards.com, a subsidiary of LendingTree.